 Sociopaths don't have friends.
 They perceive others as victims or competitors, and the competitors typically end up as victims too, because the sociopath wants to win at all costs.

 Any contact is a sign for them that they still have a chance to continue to manipulate you.
 It's absolutely useless to want to have the last word or to need to explain how upset you have been.
-You're just giving them a chance to continue to play with your emotions, and the lack of empathy and guilt gives the sociopath an advantage that you will never have, and that you can never beat.
+You're just giving them a chance to continue to verbally abuse you and play with your emotions, and the lack of empathy and guilt gives the sociopath an advantage that you will never have, and that you can never beat.

 No ultimatums or power plays either.
 You are going to lose.
 Don't waste your energy.